w3c/wai-bcase/index.md

 everyone.”
 Among the innovations cited as examples are these:

 -   contrast minimums, required for people with low vision, help all people see in bright light glare situations
 -   auto-complete, initially provided for people with disabilities, is now widely used by all
 -   voice control, implemented for users with physical impairments, has been more widely adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
--   auto-captioning for the deaf using machine learning was problematic at first and as it has been steadily improving, is now being turned to broader applications
+-   auto-captioning for the deaf using machine learning has been problematic for the main target population of deaf users and many feel it is still inadequate to meet that need.
+However, work continues and machine learning itself is steadily improving and has found broader applications die to this effort.

 {::nomarkdown}
 {% include box.html type="end" %}